 How to get one

-- You can buy the controller board from us at Escher3D with or without a cable, and add your own display panel
+- You can buy the controller board only in bulk (minimum quantity 10) from us at Escher3D and add your own display panels and cable.

 |Supported displays||4.3 inch, 5 inch and 7 inch TFT displays with resistive touch panel, SSD1963 controller, and 2×20 2.54mm pitch connector (see below).|